TheSeaGiraffe/jhu_data_science_spec-data_cleaning_project/README.md

 I have divided the script into two files:

-- `clean_smartphone_data.R`: this file is the script for performing the actual data wrangling.
+- `run_analysis.R`: this file is the script for performing the actual data wrangling.
 - `data_wrangling_functions.R`: this file contains the functions called in the `clean_smartphone_data.R` script.